vionylele/_wp/homework/Final Exam/README.md

 ---

 ## Final Exam Declaration
+* **Project Generation:** This project/file was generated using OpenCode.
-- **AI Tool Usage:** Yes, OpenCode (AI-powered Python Code Interpreter) was used to automate the structure, file scanning, and compilation of this portfolio README documentation.
+* **Automation:** OpenCode (AI-powered Python Code Interpreter) was used to automate the structure, file scanning, and generation of this README documentation.

 ## Final Project Description
 (To be added once final exam deliverables are finalized.)